schoolofdevops/ultimate-kubernetes-bootcamp/chapters/cluster-setup-kubespray.md

 `On Workstation`

 Once the cluster setup is done, we have to copy over the cluster config file from the master machine.
+We will discuss about this file extensively in the next chapter.

 ```
 ssh ubuntu@10.40.1.26